jenkins-infra/kubernetes-management/CONTRIBUTING.md

 # Contributing Guidelines

-The Jenkins Infratructure Charts project accepts contributions via GitHub pull requests.
+The Jenkins Infrastructure Charts project accepts contributions via GitHub pull requests.
 This document outlines the process to help get your contribution accepted.

 ## Sign Your Work